Algae: what kind you have and how to fix it

 Looks like: Long (2-10 cm) soft green filaments, often tangled in clumps on plants, hardscape, and substrate.
 Easy to pull out by hand or wind around a toothbrush.

-Fix: Reduce the photoperiod by 1-2 hours.
-Dose macronutrients (N, P, K) to ensure plants aren't nutrient-starved while algae has excess light energy to exploit.
-Manually remove as much as possible during water changes.
-Amano shrimp are the best biological control for hair algae; a group of 10 amanos in a 75L tank can clear a moderate hair algae problem in two weeks.
-Nerite snails graze it but slowly.
+Fix: Cut the photoperiod by 1-2 hours.
+Dose macronutrients (N, P, K) so plants aren't starved while the algae has surplus light to exploit.
+Pull out as much as you can during water changes.
+Amano shrimp are the best biological control for hair algae; a group of ten in a tank of around 75 litres can clear a moderate outbreak in a couple of weeks.
+Nerite snails graze it too, but slowly.

 Green water

-Looks like: The water itself turns green, from faint tint to full pea-soup opacity.
+Looks like: The water itself turns green, from a faint tint to full pea-soup opacity.
 Not attached to surfaces; it's free-floating single-celled algae (Chlorella, Euglena, and similar).

 Brown diatoms